Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 These classifications could be taken and used as a common format in countries/markets where no common standards currently exist.

-Alternatively, the Inventory.Frames OOHbject can reference a Media Owner / Publisher&#39;s own description of inventory e.g. Inventory.Frames.\&lt;MediaOwnerName\&gt;.TramWraps
+Alternatively, the Inventory.Frames OOHbject can reference a Media Owner / Publisher's own description of inventory e.g.
+Inventory.Frames.<MediaOwnerName>.TramWraps

 #### Inventory.Audience.ROUTE